 1. Use folders as much as possible

-Folders can be created for Playlists, Devices, Media, Apps, and Boards.
+Folders can be created for Playlists, Devices, Media, and Apps.
 We recommend creating a policy with your team about how to create and name folders so you can locate things easily and get rid of content when it's no longer needed.

-- Have each user create folders with their name or their department's name.
-Make sure everyone uploads media and creates apps, boards and playlists in their own folders.
+Have each user create folders with their name or their department's name.
+Make sure everyone uploads media and creates apps, and playlists in their own folders.

 2. Name everything.

 Taking 5 seconds to name your media files, digital signage players, and other content can save you hours of hunting in the future.

 Give a short, descriptive name to your media files when you upload them so that you can search for them in the future.